moonbuggy/docker-python-musl-wheels/README.md

 *   Wheels without shared libraries

-    These wheels will result in smaller final Docker images by relying on system libraries rather than potentially duplicate shared libaries bundled in the wheel.
+    These wheels will result in smaller final Docker images by relying on system libraries rather than potentially duplicate shared libraries bundled in the wheel.
 The relevant system libraries will need to exist and be compatible with the libraries the wheels were built against, so these will be less portable.